Replace a two-stroke crank seal | How To

 Crank seals in two strokes can wear and start to leak, creating problems.
 If a crank seal is leaking it can allow gearbox oil to enter the crankcase and causes the bike to run rich.

-A typical sign of this is an oiled plug or oil dripping from the exhaust pipe.
+A typical sign indicating you need to replace a two-stroke crank seal is an oiled plug or oil dripping from the exhaust pipe.
 Gearbox oil has a very distinctive smell when it burns so it is easy to tell it apart from the two-stroke smell.

 1 CLEAN AWAY